mainkoon81/ooo-Bayesian-Introduction/README.md

    - **1. MCMC:** a gold standard, but slow.
 We still need a prior?
 Yes! even fake prior because we still need the `joint`!
      - It implies the **integral of the `joint`** is an **open form**!
      - Obtain a posterior by sampling from the "Envelop".
    - **2. Variational inference:** faster but less accurate.
-It’s drawback is that it’s model-specific..(use when likelihood & prior is `clear`)
+Its drawback is that it’s model-specific..(use when likelihood & prior is `clear`)
      - It implies the **integral of the `joint`** is an **open form**!
-     - Obtain a posterior by appropriating other distribution.
+     - Obtain a posterior by "appropriating other distribution".
  - If you have a truly infinite computational budget, MCMC should give more accurate solution than Variational Inference that trades some accuracy for speed.
 With a finite budget (say 1 year of computation), Variational Inference can be more accurate for very large models, but if the budget is large enough MCMC should give a better solution for any model of reasonable size.

 ### c-2) Variational Inference
 Variational inference seeks to approximate the true posterior with an **approximate variational distribution**, which we can calculate more easily.
 The difference of EM-algorithm and Variational-Inference is the kind of results they provide; **`EM is just a point while VI is a distribution`.** However, they also have similarities.
-EM and VI can both be interpreted as minimizing some sort of **distance** between the true value and our estimate, which is the **`Kullback-Leibler divergence`**.
+EM and VI can both be interpreted as minimizing some sort of **distance** between the true value and our estimate.
+ - For **EM:** which is the **`Maximum-Likelihood`**
+   - ...assign fake param -> develop soft fake village -> calculate weighted param from the village -> conclude the ML value of each village -> Repeat from the start until the ML value gets to the maximum...
+ - For **VI:** which is the **`Kullback-Leibler divergence`**.
 > The term **variational** comes from the field of variational calculus.
 Variational calculus is just calculus over functionals instead of functions.
 Functionals are just a function of function(inputs a function and outputs a value).
 For example, the KL-divergence are functionals.
 The variational inference algorithms are simply optimizing functionals which is how they got the name "variational Bayes".

 Set up